GoogleCloudPlatform/gke-networking-demos/gke-to-gke-vpn/README.md

 1. All the services created to expose pods in a cluster are accessible to pods within that cluster.
 1. Refer to validate-pod-to-service-communication.sh script to view the commands to verify pod to service communication.
 1. Change directory to `gke-to-gke-vpn`
-1. Run `./validate-pod-to-service-communication.sh $PROJECT1 $PROJECT2`
+1. Run `./validate-pod-to-service-communication.sh`
 1. The above script demonstrates how the pods in cluster1 can access the local Kubernetes Engine services and the other Kubernetes Engine Internal/External load balancer services from the same or different regions.

 ## Tear Down

 1. Change directory to `gke-to-gke-vpn`
-1. Run `./cleanup.sh $PROJECT1 $PROJECT2`
+1. Run `./cleanup.sh`
 1. Verify that the script executed with no errors.
-1. Verify that all the resources created in GCP projects 1 & 2 are deleted.
+1. Verify that all the resources created are deleted.

 ## Troubleshooting

-1. Make sure to set right values for command line arguments for PROJECT1 & PROJECT2 while executing install and cleanup scripts.
-1. Remember to enable API's as mentioned in deployment steps in both projects where the resources are to be created.
+1. Remember to enable API's as mentioned in deployment steps where the resources are to be created.
 Otherwise, API not enabled error is thrown.
-1. Make sure to have the right permissions for the GCP account to create above GCP/Kubernetes Engine resources in project1 & project2.
+1. Make sure to have the right permissions for the GCP account to create above GCP/Kubernetes Engine resources.
 Otherwise, permission denied error is thrown.
 1. Make sure that the deployments created through install script are deleted before you try to re-install the resources.
 Otherwise, resources will not be installed properly.
 1. If there are any errors in cleanup script execution, refer to steps for deleting resources manually.

 ## Deleting Resources Manually
-1. Select PROJECT1 in GCP cloud console.
+1. Select the project in GCP cloud console.
 1. Goto Kubernetes Engine -> services.
 Delete all the services created through install script.
 1. Goto Network Services -> Load Balancing and delete the load balancers along with associated heathchecks.
 1. Goto Compute Engine -> VM Instances and delete all the instances created through install script.